commercelayer/mfe-microstore/README.md

 6. Create one or more [SKUs](https://commercelayer.io/docs/data-model/skus) associated with prices and inventories.

 7. Create one or more [SKU Lists](https://commercelayer.io/docs/data-model/sku-lists), either manual or dynamic using a regular expression.
+Name and description attributes of the SKU List will be used in the Microstore application as greetings and description.

 7. Open the microstore using the URL format: `<your-deployed-microstore-url>/microstore/list/<skuListId>?accessToken=<your-access-token>`.
 For example: `https://microstore.yourbrand.com/microstore/list/qkykhjYrGk?accessToken=eyJhbGciOiJIUzUxMiJ9`.